couchbaselabs/greenboard/README.md

 Greenboard must run against a single instance of couchbase - preferably localhost.
 This is because all data is loaded into vbucket 0 due to a legacy workaround to avoid dependencies on sdks ie golang/nodejs/python.

-## Known issues
-CBQE-5359, CBQE-5305
-At a high level, it has few important issues.
-Some of them are:
-- Really slow response times
-- Showing incorrect data on number of jobs run and to be run.
-- Older data being deleted from the database